help-me-mom/ng-mocks/README.md

 ## Install

-It's quite easy, for any Angular project you can use the latest version of the library.
+For any Angular project you can use the latest version of the library.

 NPM